Chronic Idiopathic Urticaria Samples

 Chronic idiopathic urticaria is caused by a combination of factors, it is not an allergy and is not contagious.
 Causes may include something in the environmental irritants, the immune system, and persons genetic makeup.
 It can also be a response to a bacterial, fungal, or viral infection.
 Chronic idiopathic urticaria involves activation of the immune response system.
 It also affects the nerve hormone and the clotting processes in your blood.

 Hives (wheals) are developed due to release of chemical mediators from tissue mast cells and circulating basophils.
 These chemical mediators include histamine, platelet-activating factor and cytokines.
 The mediators activate sensory nerves and cause dilation of blood vessels and leakage of fluid into surrounding tissues.
 Bradykinin release causes angioedema.
-Several hypotheses have been proposed to explain urticaria.
-The immune, arachidonic acid and coagulation systems are involved, and genetic mutations are under investigation.

 Chronic spontaneous urticaria is mainly idiopathic (cause unknown).
 An autoimmune disease cause is likely.
 About half of investigated patients carry functional IgG autoantibodies to immunoglobulin IgE or high-affinity receptor FcεRIα.